chrsmj/pngnx23299/README.md

 `$ ansible-playbook --become-method=su -k -K -i TARGET, -e freepbx_upstream=edge playbook.yml`

-Or, ZIP files pulled from FreePBX GIT:
+Or, ZIP files pulled from new FreePBX GIT repo on GitHub (this is the default if not specified):

-`$ ansible-playbook --become-method=su -k -K -i TARGET, -e freepbx_upstream=edge playbook.yml`
+`$ ansible-playbook --become-method=su -k -K -i TARGET, -e freepbx_upstream=git playbook.yml`

-*Currently (17 November 2023) the edge tarball is installing properly, but some modules are buggy;
+*Currently (28 November 2023) both the edge tarball and the new github zips are installing properly, but some modules are buggy.*
-although the GIT pull is not working at all due to upstream being down, so default is edge this week.*

 ### Tag: extra